jsdealy/latin/miscellae/guideToLatinConversation.md

 I,— QUESTIONS.

-1. There are two kinds of questions : the di- rect and the indirect The indirect question is always expressed by a subordinate proposition.
-In the sentences : Tell me ivho you are, I wish to know what he is doing, who you are, what he is do- ing, are indirect questions.
+1. There are two kinds of questions : the direct and the indirect The indirect question is always expressed by a subordinate proposition.
+In the sentences : Tell me ivho you are, I wish to know what he is doing, who you are, what he is doing, are indirect questions.
 The direct question is put thus: Who are you?
-What is he do- ing?
+What is he doing?

 I 1. — Direct Questions.

 2. The following pronouns and adverbs are

-often used in direct questions : Quis, quisnam ec-

-quis; ecquisnam,^ uier^ for two persons or things;
+often used in direct questions : Quis, quisnam ec quis; ecquisnam,^ uier^ for two persons or things;

 1 Eoquis, ecquisnam, ecquo, ecquando, expect an affi rraative answer.

-Quid, subject or object of a verb of asking, is used alone or is followed by a substantive in the nominative, the ac- cusative, or the genitive case.
+Quid, subject or object of a verb of asking, is used alone or is followed by a substantive in the nominative, the accusative, or the genitive case.
 Quid tibi videUir?
 (Cic.)
 How

 Question and Answer,
-qmliSy for quality; quantus, quantum, quam, for dimensions, quantity ; quanti, for price, value ; quanto, in comparisons; quot, quotie^i, quoins, quo- teni, quotuplex, quotuplus, for number; cujus, for possession; cujas, for country; ubi, quo, ecquo, uiule, qua, quorsum, quorsus, utro, utrobi, utrubi, for place ; quando, ecquando, quamdiu, quamdudum, for time; cur, quare, quamobrem, quin, for cause, mo- tive ; quomodo, quemadmodum, lU, qui,^ for man- ner and instrument.
+qmliSy for quality; quantus, quantum, quam, for dimensions, quantity ; quanti, for price, value ; quanto, in comparisons; quot, quotie^i, quoins, quoteni, quotuplex, quotuplus, for number; cujus, for possession; cujas, for country; ubi, quo, ecquo, uiule, qua, quorsum, quorsus, utro, utrobi, utrubi, for place ; quando, ecquando, quamdiu, quamdudum, for time; cur, quare, quamobrem, quin, for cause, motive ; quomodo, quemadmodum, lU, qui,^ for manner and instrument.

 Quis hie loquitur?
 Ter.